-All applications at all sites.
+1 All applications at all sites.

-Field testing.
+2 Field testing.

-Field or laboratory testing.
+3 Field or laboratory testing.

-Samples shall be collected at three feet below the surface of the water body or at mid water column depth if the depth is less than three feet.
+4 Samples shall be collected at three feet below the surface of the water body or at mid water column depth if the depth is less than three feet.

-- Collect samples from a minimum of six application events for each active ingredient in each environmental setting (flowing water and non-flowing water) per year, except for glyphosate.
+- 5 Collect samples from a minimum of six application events for each active ingredient in each environmental setting (flowing water and non-flowing water) per year, except for glyphosate.
 If there are less than six application events in a year, collect samples during each application event for each active ingredient in each environmental setting (flowing water and non-flowing water).
 If the results of monitoring from six consecutive application events show concentrations that are less than the receiving water limitation/trigger for an active ingredient in that environmental setting.
 To support a reduction in monitoring frequency, the six sampling events showing concentrations that are less than the receiving water limitation/trigger for an active ingredient must be consecutive and can span more than one year or application season.
 The reduction in monitoring frequency under this provision applies to all listed active ingredients including SIP listed active ingredient in an environmental setting, then sampling shall return to six application events for that active ingredient in an environmental setting.
-For glyphosate, collect samples from one application event for an active ingredient in each environmental setting.
-For glyphosate, collect samples from one application event for an active ingredient in each environmental setting.
+For glyphosate, collect samples from one application event for an active ingredient in an environmental setting.
 For glyphosate, collect samples from one application event for that active ingredient in each environmental setting.
-For glyphosate, collect samples from one application event from each environmental setting (flowing water and non-flowing water) per year. - Pollutants shall be analyzed using the analytical methods described in 40 C.F.R. part 136. - 2,4-D, acrolein, chlorine, dissolved copper, diquat, endothall, flumioxazin, fluridone, glyphosate, imazamox, imazapyr, penoxsulam, and triclopyr. - It is required only when a surfactant is used.
+For glyphosate, collect samples from one application event for monitoring each environmental setting. - 6 Pollutants shall be analyzed using the analytical methods described in 40 C.F.R. part 136. - 7 2,4-D, acrolein, chlorine, dissolved copper, diquat, endothall, flumioxazin, fluridone, glyphosate, imazamox, imazapyr, penoxsulam, and triclopyr. - 8 It is required only when a surfactant is used.